dima-brook/w3f_application/xp.network.md

 7. The pallet deserializes the Move bytecode and extracts the instruction - which template to use and the data to populate it with.
 8. The data from the request is used to populate the opcode parameters in the template.
 9. The template is reassembled to bytecode.
-10. The new data from the request in Move is used to populate the human readable smart contract in Solidity.
-11. The new smart contract is compiled into bytecode with the native solc compiler.
-12. We run the two bytecodes in the Ethereum testnet.
+10. We run the two bytecodes (from steps 2 & 9) in the Ethereum testnet.
-13. If both the smart contracts run in the testnet and produce the same result - the concept is proved.
+11. If both the smart contracts run in the testnet and produce the same result - the concept is proved.

 The above process is automated and can be reproduced on any machine.